Conference-Center

 Survey, Construction Management, Civil Engineering

-Vigil B. Anderson, a founder and Senior Engineer with Anderson Engineering lead out site-wide efforts as the Owners Representative.
-Anderson Engineering provided surveying in the establishment of the primary control network; construction layout for the steel contractor; verification of critical structural elements for the owner and prime contractor; civil design for the central heating plant; and design and quality control at the Little Cottonwood Granite Quarry.
+Vigil B. Anderson, a founder and Senior Engineer with Anderson Psomas lead out site-wide efforts as the Owners Representative.
+Anderson Psomas provided surveying in the establishment of the primary control network; construction layout for the steel contractor; verification of critical structural elements for the owner and prime contractor; civil design for the central heating plant; and design and quality control at the Little Cottonwood Granite Quarry.

 Resources – Go Deeper